peterkhe1999/CheatSheet/OSEP/README.md

 When no tokens related to other user accounts are available in memory, we can likely force the **SYSTEM** account to give us a token that we can impersonate.

-Use a post exploitation attack that relies on Windows pipes.

 Pipes are a means of interprocess communication (IPC), just like RPC, COM, or even network sockets.
 A pipe is a section of shared memory inside the kernel that processes can use for communication.

 One process can create a pipe (the pipe server) while other processes can connect to the pipe (pipe clients) and read/write information from/to it, depending on the configured access rights for a given pipe.

-Anonymous pipes are typically used for communication between parent and child processes, while **named pipes** support impersonation.
+Anonymous pipes are typically used for communication between parent and child processes, while **named pipes** have more functionality and support impersonation.

 Force the SYSTEM account to connect to a named pipe set up by an attacker.

-While the technique was originally developed as part of an AD attack, it can also be used locally.
+The technique was originally developed as part of an AD attack, it can also be used locally.

 It is based on the **print spooler service**, which is started by default and runs in a **SYSTEM** context.

 The print spooler monitors printer object changes and sends change notifications to print clients by connecting to their respective named pipes.

-If we can create a process running with the SeImpersonatePrivilege privilege that simulates a print client, we will obtain a SYSTEM token that we can impersonate.
+Create a process running with the **SeImpersonatePrivilege** privilege that simulates a print client to obtain a SYSTEM token that we can impersonate.

 Create a C# application that creates a pipe server (i.e. a "print client"), waits for a connection, and attempts to impersonate the client that connects to it.